tobiaskuntzsch/RapidRAW/README.md

 <details>
 <summary><strong>Recent Changes</strong></summary>

+*   **2025-07-24:** Auto crop when cropping an image (to prevent black borders), added drag & drop sort abilty to presets panel
 *   **2025-07-22:** Significant improvements to the shader: More accurate exposure slider, better tone mapper (simplified ACES)
 *   **2025-07-21:** Remember scroll position when going into the editing section
 *   **2025-07-20:** Ability to add presets to folders, export preset folders etc, preset _animations_